samthebest/dump/sams-scala-tutorial/avoid-vals.md

 The motivation for OOP (i.e. breaking these rules) is as follows:

- - Humans and we like to anthropocentrise things to make it easier to understand.
+ - Humans like to anthropocentrise things to make it easier to understand.
 The real world, and especially natural langauge, is indeed object oriented so it "feels" right to use OOP.
  - OOP allows one to manage scope without resorting to boiler plate param passing, nor global mutable state.
  - OOP provides syntacic means to heavily use postfix notation, e.g. `myObject.myMethod(something)` instead of `myMethod(myObject, something)`
  - OOP provides a mechanism for protecting mutable state